mchmarny/knative-demos/blue-green-deploy/README.md

 Now you can navigate to https://bg-previous.demo.knative.tech to show that the old version is accessible via the `v1` named route.

+## Rall-back to initial release

+If needed, you can rall back to the last know to be good revision

+`kubectl apply -f stage5.yaml`

+This will complete reroute all traffic to the initial revision.
+Refresh https://bg.demo.knative.tech to see all traffic being sent to the original revision.

 ## Cleanup

 To delete the demo app, enter the following command: